Home Bluetooth Ear Bud Reviews 16 Bluetooth Headphones & IEMS Ranked Worst To First

 Easy.
 Squeezy.
 Lemon Peezy.

-Out of all the Bluetooth headphones I’ve ever tried, these are certainly the best with regard to button layout and overall functionality.
+Out of all the Bluetooth headphones I’ve ever tried, these are certainly the best concerning button layout and overall functionality.

 They simply won’t die!